 Just one missing tooth will lead to bone loss because stimulation to gum and bone stops without the tooth.
 Also, this causes the neighboring teeth to collapse or shift towards the void.
-Once your teeth are out of alignment, many issues can surface, such as a TMJ disorder, gum disease, and more tooth decay.
+Once your teeth are out of alignment, many issues can surface, such as a TMJ disorder, gum disease, and tooth decay.

 The dentist cements the two crowns to two anchor teeth, which are located on each side of the missing tooth.
 This will literally “bridge” the gap created by a missing tooth.
 Your second option is an implant-secured dental crown.